 \subsection{Image-matching-based aqcuisition of GCPs}\label{image-matching-based-aqcuisition-of-gcps}}

-One of the weaknesses of the previous silhouette-based method is its low accuracy on the mountainside.
-We developed a novel image-matching-based method to acquire GCPs in a broader area.
-Before processing, an orthorectified airborne/satellite image (orthophoto), a DSM that covers the camera's field of view, and a set of initial camera parameters (roughly estimated camera parameters) must be prepared.
-Our method consists of two parts: 1. rendering a simulated landscape image and 2. matching the simulated and original image.
+One of the weaknesses of the silhouette-based method is its low levels of accuracy on mountainsides.
+We developed a novel image-matching-based method for acquiring GCPs in a broader area.
+Prior to processing, an orthorectified airborne/satellite image (orthophoto), a DSM that covers the camera's field of view, and a set of initial camera parameters (roughly estimated camera parameters) must be prepared.
+The proposed method comprises two parts: 1) Rendering a simulated landscape image, and 2) matching the simulated and original images.
 In the first step, we rendered a simulated landscape image by applying the camera model to the DSM and orthophoto (Fig. \ref{fig:matched}, right).
-Every pixel of this simulated image has a geographic coordinate.
-In the second step, an image taken at the same time as the orthophoto (original image) was selected from the aligned images.
-Then we searched for matching key points between the original image and the simulated image (Fig. \ref{fig:matched}) by the same feature-based method used in the image-to-image-alignment process.
-Since these matching points have both geographical coordinates (from the DSM) and image coordinates (from the original image), we used them as GCPs.
-This method enables us to automatically acquire GCPs in a much broader area than the silhouette-based method.
-To maximize the number of obtained matching points, the original image should be shot in the same season as the orthophoto.
-Note that the quality of the DSM and the orthorectification accuracy of the orthophoto may affect the accuracy of GCPs.
+Every pixel in the simulated image had a geographic coordinate.
+In the second step, an image taken simultaneously with the orthophoto (original image) was selected from the aligned images.
+We then searched for matching key points between the original image and the simulated image (Fig. \ref{fig:matched}) by the same feature-based method used in the image-to-image-alignment process.
+Because these matching points have both geographical coordinates (from the DSM) and image coordinates (from the original image), we used them as GCPs.
+This method enabled us to automatically acquire GCPs in a much broader area than the silhouette-based method.
+Importantly, the original image should be captured in the same season as the orthophoto to maximize the number of matching points obtained,.
+Furthermore, the accuracy of GCPs may be affected by the quality of the DSM and the orthorectification accuracy of the orthophoto.

 \begin{figure}